 The Basics of Sleep:

 Sleep is something we all require on a daily basis.
 Without it, our overall health (especially our cognitive health) starts to suffer.
 The interesting thing about sleep is that the scientific community does not have a solid answer to the question "why do we sleep?"
 There are multiple theories as to why we sleep such as conserving energy, avoiding dangers at night, flushing toxins out of our brains, consolidating memories and processing daily experiences.
 Even though there isn’t a clear answer to why we sleep, there are clear answers to why we need to sleep.
-Without sleep, our immune system will gradually decline and our cognitive functions will quickly become highly limited.
+Without sleep, our immune system may weaken and our cognitive functions will quickly become highly limited.
 Sleep deprivation has also been linked to other various adverse health effects such as decreased metabolic and cardiovascular function.
 This means that in order to promote optimum health and cognition, we need to ensure that we are consistently getting enough high-quality sleep.

 What Are The 4 Stages of Sleep?